 Get the Fishing App

 PRO TIP – Adult Cobia are known to have worms and parasites especially in the gonads.
-Please cook and eat only small fish around 12″.
+Please cook and eat only smaller fish just bigger than the legal limit around 12″.

 Cobia Guide Resources

 - OAR/National Undersea Research Program (NURP); University of North Carolina at Wilmington.

 - Florida Fish and Wildlife Conservation Commission, and here.

 - IUCN Redlist – The International Union for the Conservation of Nature.

 - Food and Agricultural Organization of the United Nations